 The danger isn't forgetting your destination or how to get home.
 The danger is forgetting to put on your headlights, to strap on your seat belt and to stop at a red light.
 It's important to meet with family members and doctors to evaluate your cognitive functioning.
 If you're suffering from dementia or alzheimer's it may be time for a consultation.

 Hearing may be more important for driving than you think.
 You need to be able to hear a horn warning you there's someone in your blind spot, a siren warning you there's an ambulance coming through an intersection, or a warning signal that your trunk is open.
-The good news is, you can get hearing aids that can dramatically improve your condition, so don't hesitate to get your hearing checked once a year.
+The good news is, you can get hearing aids or amplifiers that can dramatically improve your condition, so don't hesitate to get your hearing checked once a year.

 6. Cognitive Ability